Irving Johnson: Ashore

-Johnson educated the public about the age of sail throughout his life, personally narrating showings of Around Cape Horn on board the Peking (docked at South Street Seaport in New York City from 1974-2016) and working with Mystic Seaport and the Sea Education Association, serving as a trustee of both until his death in 1991.
+Johnson educated the public about the age of sail throughout his life, personally narrating showings of Around Cape Horn on board the Peking (docked at South Street Seaport in New York City from 1974 to 2016) and working with Mystic Seaport and the Sea Education Association, serving as a trustee of both until his death in 1991.

 The Los Angeles Maritime Institute has honored the Johnsons by naming their twin brigantines for use in their Topsail Youth program after them, Irving Johnson and Exy Johnson.

 Exy Johnson oversaw the christening ceremonies of the vessels whose construction she was instrumental in until her death in 2004.

+Chris Sheldon and his wife Alice met on the Yankee, and sailed on the seventh world cruise where she served as the ship's doctor.
 Dr. Sheldon's experience on board the ill-fated brigantine Albatross served as the basis for the film White Squall (1996).
 Capt.
 Johnson also mentored yachtsman Jim Stoll, who became one of the directors of the Flint School.

 In 1983, Commander Irving Johnson became an Honorary Member of the Explorers Club.

 His nephew, Alan Kay, is an American computer scientist.